SENCO and SEN Staff

 Mrs Austin has attended Developing talk in the Early Years training

-- How to support pupils with ASD to write
+- How to support pupils with ASD, including how to write

 - Team Teach